Joan Didion: Awards and honors

-The Joan Didion: What She Means Exhibition
+Joan Didion: What She Means Exhibition

 The Hammer Museum at University of California, Los Angeles, organized the exhibition Joan Didion: What She Means.
-Curated by The New Yorker contributor and writer Hilton Als, the group show was on view from 2022 and is scheduled to travel to the Pérez Art Museum Miami in 2023.
-Joan Didion: What She Means pays homage to the writer and thinker through the lens of nearly 50 modern and contemporary international artists such as Félix González-Torres to Betye Saar, Vija Celmins, Maren Hassinger, Silke Otto-Knapp, John Koch, Ed Ruscha, Pat Steir, among others.
+Curated by The New Yorker contributor and writer Hilton Als, the group show was on view from 2022 and traveled to the Pérez Art Museum Miami in 2023.
+The exhibition pays homage to Didion through the lens of nearly 50 modern and contemporary international artists such as Félix González-Torres to Betye Saar, Vija Celmins, Maren Hassinger, Silke Otto-Knapp, John Koch, Ed Ruscha, and Pat Steir, among others.